microsoftgraph/microsoft-graph-docs/api-reference/v1.0/api/permission_get.md

 ## Optional query parameters

-This method support the [$select query parameter][odata-query-parameters] to shape the response.
+This method support the [$select query parameter](../concepts/optional-query-parameters.md) to shape the response.

 ## Response